Pandas Example | Pandas Data Analysis Library In Python

 python3 -m pip install --upgrade pandas

-If you want to upgrade version, then you can go for the following command.
+If you want to upgrade the version, then you can go for the following command.

 python3 -m pip install --upgrade pandas==0.23.0